rrobinn/academic-kickstart/content/post/tidytues-nhl.md

 I've recently started to participate in [Tidy Tuesday](https://thomasmock.netlify.com/post/tidytuesday-a-weekly-social-data-project-in-r/), a weekly social data project in R. Each week they release a new dataset on their [GitHub](https://github.com/rfordatascience/tidytuesday).
 It's a fun opportunity to explore new and interesting data sets.
 In this post, I walk through a bit of my code, but you can find the complete code on my [GitHub](https://github.com/rrobinn/tidy-tuesday/tree/master/20200303-HockeyGoals).

 This week's dataset comes from [HockeyReference.com](https://www.hockey-reference.com/).
-There were 3 downloadable datasets:
+I used 2 of the downloadable datasets:
 1. Overall career goals.
 2. Season level goals.

-3. Game level goals.
+I thought that this multi-level data would be a fun way to explore the impact of how <b> centering variables</b> can clarify which level of analysis is driving the relationship.

-I thought that this multi-level data would be a fun way to explore the impact of how <b> centering variables</b> can clarify the relationship between two variables - specifically, which level of analysis is driving the relationship?
+In this case, do aggressive players (those who spend a lot of time in the penalty box) score more?
+Or, do they have a higher-scoring season when they play more aggressively?

 # The question
 <b> Disclaimer: </b> I know nothing about Hockey, and most of my knowledge comes from the Mighty Ducks franchise.
-I hear that as someone who has lived in Minnesota for four years this is inexcusable, but here we are.
+As someone who has lived in Minnesota for four years this is inexcusable, but here we are.

 <table class="image">
 <tr><td><img src="/post-img/mighty-ducks.png" alt=" "/></td></tr>
 </table>

 <i>Mea culpa.</i>

 Anyway, I thought it would be neat to investigate the relationship between <b>Penalty minutes</b> and <b> goals scored by player</b>.